BRAZILIAN CULTURE GUIDE

 A CULTURE OF LEISURE AND FUN

-For Sao Paulo inhabitants, Rio’s inhabitants – the cariocas - speak too much, spend too much time in beach, and love the sun, the samba, and the soccer in a disproportionate way.
+For Sao Paulo inhabitants, Rio's inhabitants - the cariocas - speak too much, spend too much time in the beaches and love the sun, samba and soccer in an exagerate way.

-And that’s true, to a certain extend.
-There is, in Rio de Janeiro, a permanent atmosphere of relaxing and splendour, of sensuality and careless ease.
-Cariocas tend to be extravagant, linked to music, to sun, to human laziness, to the moment.
+And that's true, to a certain extend.
+There is, in Rio de Janeiro, a permanent atmosphere of relaxing, splendour and careless ease.
+Cariocas tend to be extravagant, connected to music, to the sun, to human laziness and to the moment.

-Also special, with a more profound African trace, is the culture of Bahia, a northern state, with Salvador as capital.
-Salvador da Bahia – and Bahia, as a whole - is a very singular case, where music presence is as overwhelming as in Rio, where the pace and rhythm of life is very linked to ancient human standards, and where the cuisine, the mysticism, and the joy and warmness of people make a unique mixture.
+Also special, with more profound African traces, is the culture of Bahia, a northern state, with Salvador as its capital.
+Salvador da Bahia - and Bahia as a whole - is a very singular case, where the presence of the music is as overwhelming as in Rio, where the pace and rhythm of life is connected to older standards, and where the cuisine, the mysticism, and the joy and warmness of people make an unique mixture.

 Entertainment, cuisine and nightlife in Rio de Janeiro